PrimeScholarshipFund/PrimeScholarshipFund/README.md

 ## Stripe

-1. Sign into Stripe account from email where you were invited to organization.
+1. Sign into [Stripe](https://dashboard.stripe.com/) account from email where you were invited to organization.
-2. On left-hand side of dashboard, click on "Activate your account".
+2. On left-hand side of dashboard, click on [Activate your account](https://dashboard.stripe.com/account/details).
-3. When activation is completed click "Developers" on left-hand side of dashboard.
+3. When activation is completed click [Developers](https://dashboard.stripe.com/test/developers) on left-hand side of dashboard.
-4. Replace live keys and server addresses in `/src/config/` and `/server/constants/stripe.js`
+4. Replace live keys and server addresses in [Server](/src/config/server.js) and [Stripe-client](/src/config/stripe.js) and [Stripe-server](/server/constants/stripe.js).
-5. When ready to accept payments switch to `process.env.NODE_END=production`
+5. When ready to accept payments switch to `process.env.NODE_ENV=production`

 ## Heroku